 - Check your wipers and replace them if they are worn out.

-- Always keep washer fluid topped up preferably use windscreen washer fluid than plain water , to clear the muck that might sit on your windshield.
+- Always keep washer fluid topped up preferably use windscreen washer fluid than plain water, to clear the muck that might sit on your windshield.
+If you notice dents or cracks on your windshield, visit your auto repair shop immediately for a mobile auto glass repair.

 - Make sure your tyres have enough tread depth (more than 2mm).